ipass-ace-exam/ipass-ace-exam.github.io/_posts/2014-09-08-would-the-real-dreamweaver-cs6-please-stand-up.md

 So if you have the perpetual license version make sure you patch to the latest version.

-**What if your using the Creative Cloud version of Dreamweaver CS6?**
+**What if  you’re using the Creative Cloud version of Dreamweaver CS6?**

 My advice: If you have a Creative Cloud subscription we advise updating your Dreamweaver to CC and sitting the CC Exam.